gchq/stroom-docs/content/en/docs/HOWTOs/General/TasksHowTo.md

 {{< screenshot "HOWTOs/UI-MonitoringSubmenu-00.png" >}}Stroom UI Monitoring sub-menu{{< /screenshot >}}

-then move down and select the `Jobs` sub-item to be presented with the `Jobs` configuration tab as seen below.
+Then move down and select the `Jobs` sub-item to be presented with the `Jobs` configuration tab as seen below.

 {{< screenshot "HOWTOs/UI-NodeProcessors-00.png" >}}Stroom UI Jobs Management - management tab{{< /screenshot >}}

-At this we select the `Stream Processor` _Job_ whose check-box is selected
+At this point, we select the `Stream Processor` _Job_ whose check-box is selected

 {{< screenshot "HOWTOs/UI-NewNodeProcessors-00.png" >}}Stroom UI Jobs Management - Stream Processor new node{{< /screenshot >}}